sphilazar/dsi-notes/pair.md

      [fn, tn]]
     ```

-3. Since sk-learn's [confusion matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html#sklearn.metrics.confusion_matrix) function creates a flip-flopped confusion matrix, you will appreciate having your own that is ordered in the way you're familiar with.
+3. Since sklearn's [confusion matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html#sklearn.metrics.confusion_matrix) function creates a flip-flopped confusion matrix, you will appreciate having your own that is ordered in the way you're familiar with.

     Write a function `standard_confusion_matrix()` which takes `y_true` and `y_predict` and returns the confusion matrix as a 2x2 numpy array of the form `[[tp, fp], [fn, tn]]`.

-    You may use sk-learn's `confusion_matrix()` function here, but having it in the standard form will reduce the amount of banging your head against the wall.
+    You may use sklearn's `confusion_matrix()` function here, but having it in the standard form will reduce the amount of banging your head against the wall.

-    You can check how sk-learn's function works by trying an example:
+    You can check how sklearn's function works by trying an example:

     ```python
     In [1]: from sklearn.metrics import confusion_matrix